linkspreed/Linkspreed_Photos/Special_Works.md

+### 09.05.2023 (announcement Linkspreed Photos)
+- 📸💻 Hey everyone!
+We're temporarily redirecting Linkspreed Photos to our new Cloud ShareNode while we draft a new plan.
+Have you had a chance to check out our Cloud ShareNode yet?
+Let us know your thoughts! #photoorganization #cloudstorage 🤔💭

 ### 06.04.2023 (announcement Linkspreed Photos)
 - 📷🌅 Capture life's precious moments with #Linkspreed Photos v3.1.0!
 Our updated photo sharing platform now comes with unlimited storage and a sleek new design! 🤩📸